23+ Inspiring Things To Do In New Bedford MA: New England Whaling History

 SHOP: The Drawing Room

-Architect Anthi Frangiadis owns this newly opened “shop for artful living,” where you can find ceramics, jewelry, paintings, topographical wooden maps, and hefty bronze doorknockers among other statement pieces.
+Architect Anthi Frangiadis owns The Drawing Room, a “shop for artful living,” where you can find ceramics, jewelry, paintings, topographical wooden maps, and hefty bronze doorknockers among other statement pieces.

 Alison Wells Gallery New Bedford MA